Gave approval to Aircel-Maxis deal in normal course of biz: Chidambaram

 In his application, Swamy has alleged that Chidambaram had illegally granted FIPB clearance to the deal in 2006.

-He claimed that the former finance minister had given FIPB clearance to a deal that should have been referred to the Cabinet Committee on Economic Affairs.
+He claimed that the former finance minister had given FIPB clearance to a deal that should have been referred to the Cabinet Committee on Economic Affairs (CCEA), headed by the Prime Minister, as it alone was empowered to clear foreign investments of over Rs 600 crore.

+“The money transaction involved in the process was around Rs 3,500 crore.
+FIPB clearance was given by the then finance minister, who should have sent it to the CCEA as the investment was way over Rs 600 crore,” he had said.

+In his statement today, Chidambaram said FIPB consists of five Secretaries and that they examine the cases and recommend approval or rejection.